YouTube singer wins revenge porn case

 England and Wales made "revenge porn" a criminal offence in 2015, but Ms Chambers said she had been unable to take advantage of this as the law does not apply retrospectively.

-Some of the clips contained Ms Chambers' name and her age at the time, which was 18.
+Some of the clips' titles contained Ms Chambers' name and her age at the time, which was 18.

 Ms Chambers, who is now 26, said that she had not been aware that she was being filmed at the time, and only learned of the videos' existence in June 2013, 19 months after they had been posted.